Jonatan Christie | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 Leonardus Jonatan Christie (born 15 September 1997) is an Indonesian badminton player specializing in the singles discipline affiliated with the Tangkas Specs club.[2]
 He won the men's singles title at the 2017 Southeast Asian Games and at the 2018 Asian Games.
 Christie was part of Indonesia's winning team at the 2020 Thomas Cup.

-Christie has called to joining the Indonesia national team centre in 2012, when he reached the semi-finals of the 2012 National Championships in Solo, Central Java.[3]
+Christie was called up to join the Indonesian national team in 2012, after he reached the semi-finals of the 2012 National Championships in Solo, Central Java.[3]

-In July 2013, Christie won his first international senior title at the age of 15 in the Indonesia International Challenge, after beating the experienced Alamsyah Yunus who is 11 years older than him in the final by 21–17, 21–10.[4]
+In July 2013, Christie won his first international senior title at 15 years old at the Indonesia International Challenge, after beating the experienced Alamsyah Yunus who is 11 years older than him in the final by 21–17, 21–10.[4]

-Christie started the 2014 season ranked as a number 1 in the boys' singles of the BWF junior ranking.
+Christie started the 2014 season as the world number 1 in BWF boys' singles ranking.
 Although still competing in the junior tournament, Christie again has reached the finals of the senior event in the 2014 Indonesia International Challenge, but he has not managed to defend his title after being defeated by the Korean veteran Lee Hyun-il by 5 sets, 10–11, 11–9, 11–5, 8–11, 3–11.[5]
 In October, he won the Swiss International.[6]

-In 2017, Christie reaching the finals of the Thailand Open a Grand Prix event, and later at the Korea Open a Superseries event.
+In 2017, Christie reached the finals of the Thailand Open Grand Prix, and later the Korea Open Super Series event.
 He was defeated by B. Sai Praneeth in Thailand and Anthony Sinisuka Ginting in Korea.[7][8]
-In August, he won the gold medals at the Southeast Asian Games in the men's singles and team event.[9]
+In August, he won gold medals at the Southeast Asian Games in the men's singles and team event.[9]

 In 2018, Christie and the Indonesian men's team managed to defend the Asia Team Championships title after beating China 3–1 in the final.[10]
-In May, he advanced to the finals of the New Zealand Open, but was beaten by the two time Olympic champion Lin Dan in straight games.[11]
+In May, he advanced to the finals of the New Zealand Open, but was beaten by two-time Olympic champion Lin Dan in straight games.[11]
 At the 2018 Asian Games in Jakarta, he won 21–18, 20–22, 21–15 over Chou Tien-chen and took the badminton men's singles gold medal for Indonesia.[12]
-In the team event, he helped Indonesia team earn silver medal.[13]
+In the team event, he helped the Indonesian team earn silver medal.[13]

 Christie opened the 2019 season as number 11 in the BWF World ranking.
 He played at the Malaysia Masters, but had to defeat in the second round to reigning Olympic champion Chen Long, the head-to-head record between the players stood at 0–6.[14]
 He then lost in the semi-finals of the Indonesia Masters to Anders Antonsen in straight games.[15]
 In March Europe tour, he fell in the early stages of the All England and Swiss Opens.[16][17]
 In April, he advance to the semi-finals os the Malaysia Open beating World number 1 Kento Momota in the second round, and Viktor Axelsen in the quarter-finals, both in straight games.[18]
 His pace then was stopped by Chen Long in rubber games.[19]
 This result allowed him to beat four out of the world's top five men's singles players (Kento Momota, Shi Yuqi, Chou Tien-chen and Viktor Axelsen) in the BWF World rankings.[20]
 A week later in the quarter-finals of the Singapore Open, Axelsen avenged his previous defeat in a close rubber games, with a score of 24–22, 18–21, and 22–24.[21]